jodalyst/jinstr/README.md

     * X-Y Sensitivity (must have some sort of event it triggers)...need to think about how to generalize triggering of async events in general
     * Center-Return/Not-Center-Return Option

+## Module State

+Currently I'm working on allowing the saving of system state so that you can easily reload a page and all the slider settings as needed.
+AS a result, all front-end modules in the page will be able to return their system state such as zoom levels, current slider values, etc...